-Travel to Essaouira on the Atlantic coast, and spend the afternoon strolling through Essaouira’s lovely blue-and-white medina, the harbor area, and the artisanal craft shops on your own.
+Travel to Essaouira on the Atlantic coast, and spend the afternoon strolling through Essaouira’s lovely blue-and-white medina, the harbour area, and the artisanal craft shops on your own.
 No guide is needed, as it’s all very easily navigable, and there are no significant points of interest needing guided interpretation.
-Discover Essaouira’s wonderful restaurants showcasing the coast’s excellent seafood!.
+Discover Essaouira’s wonderful restaurants showcasing the coast’s excellent seafood!

 DAY 13: Casablanca

 Attend a cooking class this morning, discover the secrets of Moroccan cooking!
 Complete your Moroccan adventure by meandering up the coast to Casablanca.
 En route, visit the Old Portuguese City and cistern at El Jadida.
 Arrive in Casablanca late in the afternoon, in time to prepare for tomorrow’s departure.